-The existing policy requirements of mandatory on-arrival inspection and growth in a PEQ facility are supported in this review.
-It is proposed that imported tissue cultures be well rooted prior to arrival as this helps in their establishment out of agar into the growth media.
+Current import requirements allow tissue cultures of all natural hosts of the Phytophthora species under review entry into Australia, this is recommended to continue.
+Imported tissue cultures are to be well rooted prior to arrival as this helps in their establishment out of agar into the growth media.